 Our 2011 Omnibus Incentive Plan originally had 3,250,000 shares reserved for issuance under the plan.
-In April 2015, our shareholders approved an additional 4,250,000 shares for reservation for issuance under the plan.
+In April 2015, our shareholders approved an additional 4.250,000 shares for reservation for issuance under the plan.
 The plan permits the issuance of stock options, stock appreciation rights, restricted stock, restricted stock units, performance shares, performance units and other stock-based and cash-based awards.
 Since the adoption of the 2011 Omnibus Incentive Plan, the Company's Board of Directors has periodically granted stock options, restricted stock awards, restricted stock units and performance share units to directors and employees.
 Options and stock appreciation rights may not be granted at prices less than the fair market value of our common stock on the date of the grant, nor for a term exceeding ten years.
 For employees, vesting generally occurs ratably over a three to five year period on the anniversaries of the date specified in the employees' respective stock option, restricted stock award, restricted stock unit and performance share unit award agreements, subject to accelerated vesting under certain circumstances set forth in the agreements.
 Vesting for directors generally occurs on the one-year anniversary of the grant date.
 In February 2016, 16,789 shares of restricted stock, 334,900 performance share unit awards and 1,149,039 restricted stock units were granted to employees.
-To date, before consideration of forfeitures, 4,987,800 shares have been granted to management, members of our Board of Directors and key employees under this plan.
+In the second quarter of 2016, 86,912 shares of restricted stock and 10.022 performance share unit awards were granted to employees.
+To date, before consideration of forfeitures, 5,084,734 shares have been granted to management, members of our Board of Directors and key employees under this plan.
 A Monte Carlo simulation is completed to estimate the fair value of performance share unit awards with a stock price performance component.
 A Black-Scholes option-pricing model is used to estimate the fair value of the stock options.
-We expense the fair value of equity grants on a straight-line basis over the vesting period.
+We expense the fair value of all equity grants, including performance share unit awards, on a straight-line basis over the vesting period.